austinparvin/DeckShuffler/README.md

 # Deck Shuffler

 A console app that creates and shuffles a new deck for you to draw from and keeps track fo your hand.

-This app includes:
+## Includes:

 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)
 - classes with methods

+# Featured Code
+## Class With Methods

 ```C#
   namespace DeckShuffler